-The children of Casa Hogar attend school Monday through Friday and follow a schedule throughout the day, including spending time with a tutor every afternoon and taking English classes 3 times a week.
+The children of Manos de Amor attend school Monday through Friday and follow a schedule throughout the day, including spending time with a tutor every afternoon and taking English classes 3 times a week.
 Many of them stay with extended family members on the weekends and over school holidays.
 While we love having visitors, we also want to maintain an environment that is emotionally and physically safe for children who have lived through much trauma.
-With an ever-increasing number of short term visitors each year, we offer an introduction program which will take place every Tuesday beginning November 5th, 2019 and running through to mid March.
-Starting at 2:00 each week, we will be offering Tours of Love for visitors who want to see our home and observe what we do.
-Come and join us for a cup of coffee, hear our story and take a walk through our busy home.
+With an ever-increasing number of short term visitors each year, we offer an introduction program which will take place every Wednesday, starting at 2:00pm!
+We will be offering Tours of Love for visitors who want to see our home and observe what we do.
+Come and join us to hear our story and take a walk through our home.

 Contact Manos de Amor to book your spot on our weekly tour.